valerio-oliveira/dataops-trail/README.md

 ## Application environment

-The .env file currently present in the application folder exists just to build the Docker image.
+The .env file currently present in the application directory exists just to build the Docker image.
 It will be replaced during the deployment process.

 ### Details

-After provisioning the infrastructure, among other files Terraform will create two files, "site1.env" and "site2.env", which will later be copied to the service host.
+After provisioning the infrastructure, among other files Terraform will create "site1.env" and "site2.env" files, which will later be copied to the service host.

 Ansible will then replace the .env file by the "site1.env" file content into all application containers.